We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 Home to bustling bars, characterful coffee shops, and brunch spots set in beachside surroundings, it’s easy to see why this seaside town is one of the happiest places to live – and one of the coolest, too.
 Among its popular eateries, The Stop the World Cafe is a firm favourite and has won multiple Good Food Awards.

-In Old Leigh you can wander along the cobblestone streets of a once busy fishing port, settle down in a cosy pub, stop off at authentic cockle sheds, and gaze out at idyllic sea views.
+In Old Leigh, you can wander along the cobblestone streets of a once busy fishing port, settle down in a cosy pub, stop off at authentic cockle sheds, and gaze out at idyllic sea views.

 9. Cirencester, South West England

-Cirencester is a historic market town located in the Cotswolds (which is an Area of Outstanding National Beauty).
+Cirencester is a historic market town located in the Cotswolds (which is an Area of Outstanding Natural Beauty).
 It’s surrounded by beautiful countryside, including rolling hills, emerald forests, and postcard-worthy villages that dot the landscape.

-Cirencester has a rich cultural heritage and is home to several historic buildings, museums, and art galleries.
+Cirencester has a rich cultural heritage and several historic buildings, museums, and art galleries.
 The Corinium Museum houses an extensive collection of Roman artefacts, while the Parish Church of St. John Baptist is one of the largest medieval churches in the country.
 This cultural heritage provides a strong tether to the past, which can be felt as you stroll through the town and is a source of pride for many residents.

 The town has a low crime rate and is considered a safe place to live.
-Average property prices are £364,592.
+Average property prices are £389,082.

 10. Wokingham, South East England

-Wokingham is a picturesque market town and civil parish in Berkshire which was reported to have the best living conditions in the UK in 2021.
+Wokingham is a picturesque market town and civil parish in Berkshire, which was reported to have the best living conditions in the UK in 2021.

-Community is important here, so whether residents are browsing the independent shops on the high street or going for a stroll in the surrounding countryside, there’s a nice sense of town spirit.
+Community is important here, so whether residents are browsing the independent shops on the high street or going for a stroll in the surrounding countryside, there’s a great sense of town spirit.
 With some lovely tea shops, pretty ponds, and Nirvana Spa’s spring water pools, there’ll be plenty to keep you busy.

-Wokingham has low crime levels, and average property prices sit at £523,532.
+Wokingham has low crime levels, and average property prices sit at £546,507.

 11. Winchester, South East

 Foodies will be well served as this is a county well-known for its fresh and tasty local produce.
-There are frequent food festivals here, too – including the Alresford Watercress Festival in May which hosts an annual Watercress Eating Championship!
+There are frequent food festivals here, too – including the Alresford Watercress Festival in May, which hosts an annual Watercress Eating Championship!

 Hampshire boasts many charming vineyards – including Hambledon, Exton Park, and Grange – where you can enjoy award-winning sparkling wine.

 Winchester is also a city of culture and history.
-It was England’s capital during the reign of King Alfred ‘The Great’ and you can learn about its fascinating past in the Winchester City Museum and Winchester Cathedral.
+It was England’s capital during the reign of King Alfred the Great, and you can learn about its fascinating past in the Winchester City Museum and Winchester Cathedral.
 Winchester’s Great Hall is also home to King Arthur’s famous Round Table.

-House prices here sit around £597,365 on average.
+House prices here sit around £589,633.

 12. Stirling, Scotland